Golden State Killer Suspect Revealed As Former Police Officer, Linked To East Area Rapist Crimes

 — Carol Hartsell (@carolrhartsell) April 25, 2018

-Between 1976 and 1979, the Killer is believed to have committed multiple rapes, homicides, and burglaries across the north/central California communities of Stockton, Modesto, Davis, and the East Bay.
+Between 1976 and 1979, the killer is believed to have committed multiple rapes, homicides, and burglaries across the north/central California communities of Stockton, Modesto, Davis, and the East Bay.
 Then, after 1979, his crime spree moved to Southern California.

 The last crime tied to the Golden State Killer occurred in 1986, with the rape and murder of an 18-year-old woman.

-As for DeAngelo himself: as of this writing, not much is known about him.
+As for DeAngelo himself, as of this writing, not much is known about him.
 He had been a police officer with the Auburn Police Department, in suburban Sacramento, but was fired in 1979 after having stolen dog repellant and a hammer from a hardware store.

 What DeAngelo has been doing since then remains unclear.